NSHipster/articles/2019-10-21-metrickit.md

 ## Understanding App Metrics

-Metrics can help uncover issues you might not have seen while testing locally, and allow you to track and changes across different versions of your app.
+Metrics can help uncover issues you might not have seen while testing locally, and allow you to track changes across different versions of your app.
 For this initial release,
 Apple has focused on the two metrics that matter most to users:
 <dfn>battery usage</dfn> and <dfn>performance</dfn>.